felix-chin/aws-lambda/README.md

 # AWS Lambda & Serverless Framework

-This repository contains AWS Lambda functions that are deployed via Serverless Framework and utilized in Amazon Connect
+This repository contains AWS Lambda functions that have been deployed via Serverless Framework and utilized in Amazon Connect

 ## Live Demo